Robust Distributed Control Beyond Quadratic Invariance: Application to Platooning

 \subsection{Performance bounds beyond QI sparsity constraints}

-The work in \cite{rotkowitz2012nearest} considered upper bounds on the cost of Problem~1 based on determining QI sparsity subspaces that are subsets of $\mathbfcal{S}$.
-Determining the ``closest'' QI sparsity subspace was shown to be intractable \cite{rotkowitz2012nearest}.
-For the considered example, we identify a sparsity subspace which is ``close'' to $\mathbfcal{S}$.
-Consider the binary matrix $T<S$ defined as follows
+The work in \cite{rotkowitz2012nearest} considered upper bounds on the minimum cost of Problem~1 based on determining QI sparsity subspaces that are subsets of $\mathbfcal{S}$.
+Determining ``nearest'' QI sparsity subspaces which are subsets of $\mathbfcal{S}$ was shown to be intractable \cite{rotkowitz2012nearest}.
+For the considered example, it can be verified by direct inspection that there is no binary matrix $T'\leq S$ with cardinality larger or equal than $10$ such that $\text{Sparse}(T')$ is QI with respect to $CA^kB$ for any integer $k \geq 0$.
+Let us then consider the binary matrix $T<S$ with cardinality $9$: